solidjs/solid-docs/src/routes/api/start/forms/createform.md

     if (message.length < 10) {
       throw new FormError("Invalid fields", {
         fieldErrors: {
-          message: "Must be longer than 10 characters."
+          message: "Must be longer than 10 characters.", },
-        }
       });
     }
     await postMessage({ message });